I-prefixes disappear from interface names

 How to Say Goodbye to the I-names?

 years ahead, which started with the release of Nette 3.1.

-Usually, it was enough to simply rename the original interface (e.g.
+Usually, it was enough to simply rename the original interface (e.g.,

-Mailer) while creating an alias
+Mailer) and create an alias

-it (e.g. the new
+changed (e.g., the new

-Nette\Security\UserStorage is different from the
+Nette\Security\UserStorage differs from the

-Nette\Security\IUserStorage and both can be used at the same
+Nette\Security\IUserStorage, and both can be used

 In some cases, removing the prefix was not possible because the name was

 already taken.
-This is for example the case of
+This is the case with

 be used first as a successor to

 Identity and the name to be

-So in Nette 4 only
+So in Nette 4, only